 Diners Club, American Express, and Bank of America pushed the envelope.
 At the time, using one card for multiple merchants was the ultimate goal, and with BankAmericard, people got what they wanted.

 Credit cards of today are more secure and can be used in combination with mobile devices.
 Credit cards of the future are likely to be connected to a wearable device.
-Regardless of the form, one thing is certain-millions people will keep on using them every day.
+Regardless of the form, one thing is certain millions people will keep on using them every day.

-You May Like to Read: How to Apply for a Credit Union Business Credit Card?
+Read also: How to Apply for a Credit Union Business Credit Card?